bpswenson/warpsim/README.md

 This repo builds a library (`warpdes`) plus unit tests and examples under `tests/` and `examples/`.

+## Correctness-first (current priority)

+Right now, **correctness and determinism are prioritized over speed**.

+In particular, we aim for behavior that is stable under different MPI sizes and different LP→rank assignments (e.g., the same model parameters should produce the same committed-output summaries when run at `-n 3` vs `-n 20`).
+Long-term, the goal is performance and speedup from additional ranks, but it has to be correct first.

 ## Project origin / disclaimer

 This project started as a paired-programming experiment with ChatGPT (GPT-5.2) over winter break 2025 to evaluate code generation capabilities.